Nature Conservation Act 2014

 The amendments enable greater consistency across states, territories and the Commonwealth in listing of threatened species and ecosystems, whereby:

-Nationally threatened species will be listed as either extinct, extinct in the wild, critically endangered, endangered, or vulnerable.
-Species in the ACT that are threatened on a national scale including the Grassland Earless Dragon, the Striped Legless Lizard, and Pink-tailed Worm Lizard.
+- Nationally threatened species will be listed as either extinct, extinct in the wild, critically endangered, endangered, or vulnerable.
+Species in the ACT that are threatened on a national scale include:

 A Common Assessment Methodology (criteria, categories, thresholds and definitions from the International Union for Conservation of Nature Red List) will be applied.
-As well as consistency this will promote stronger collaboration and efficiencies across jurisdictions in assessing species for listing.
+This will promote consistency, stronger collaboration and efficiencies across jurisdictions in assessing species for listing.

 The amendments continue the ACT Government's ongoing reform to harmonise and simplify environmental regulation while maintaining environmental protection.

-A Questions and Answers Fact Sheet on the following key elements of the Act is available here:
+The Questions and Answers factsheet discusses the following key elements of the Act: